Bioconductor/mirror/Migrating.md

   4. Commit to git as you normally would.
   5. Each time you want to push git commits to svn run the following commands.
     1. `git pull --rebase` to get the latest mirror state.
-    2. `git svn dcommit` to commit your changes
+    2. `git svn dcommit --add-author-from` to commit your changes to svn.

 ### Use Git Locally And Publicly ###